Delicious Gluten-Free Meatloaf

 - Veggies.
 Both carrots and onions are added for extra nutrition and flavor.
 They are full of beta-carotene, Vitamin K, and fiber.

 - Almond flour.
 This helps bind the meatloaf together.
-Almond flour is full of Vitamin E, healthy fats, and protein.
+Almond flour is full of Vitamin E, the good fats, and protein.

 - Paleo ketchup.
 What’s a meatloaf without ketchup?
 This version is loaded with lycopene-rich tomatoes and sweetened with honey.